md-zaman/kubernetes/Notes.md

 40. deployment vs replicaset:

 41. kubectl get pods -w
-    - watch the container log realtime
+    - watch the container log realtime (live)

 42. if you delete a pod or if a pod is deleted for any reason while you have deployed a deployment.
 The replicaset which was created by the deployemnt will ensure that another pod is create even before the pod is deleted.
 This ensures 0 downtime.